 In 2015, Carolina reached the national title game for the third time in the last seven campaigns, won the ACC regular season title and tied the school record for wins in a season.

 Levy is the fourth coach in women’s lacrosse history to win an NCAA championship as a player (with Virginia in 1991) and as a head coach.

 In 2013, Carolina beat defending national champion Northwestern 11-4 in an NCAA semifinal in Villanova, Pa., then bested top-ranked Maryland 13-12 in three overtimes for the title in one of the most thrilling games in the sport’s history.
 UNC finished the year 18-3, setting a program record for wins in a season.
 She earned national-coach-of-the-year honors from Inside Lacrosse, the IWLCA and Lacrosse Magazine.

 Former UNC players Kristen Carr, Amber Falcone and Jenn Russell won gold medals with the U.S. National Team at the 2013 World Cup.
-Eight current and former Tar Heels dotted the 38-player 2014-15 National Team roster in June 2014, most of any school in the nation.
+Twelve current and former Tar Heels dotted the 108-player tryout pool for the 2015-16 National Team roster in June 2015, most of any school in the nation.